awslabs/damo/USAGE.md

 ---------------------------------------------------

-`damo replay` reads a data access pattern record file (if not explicitly specified using ``--input`` option, reads ``./damon.data`` file by default) and reproduce the recorded access pattern by making articial memory accesses.
+`damo replay` reads a data access pattern record file (if not explicitly specified via command line argument, reads ``./damon.data`` file by default) and reproduce the recorded access pattern by making articial memory accesses.
 This could be useful for various purpose system analysis with real-world memory access pattern.

 Miscelleneous Helper Commands